Eat Safe Logan

-Logan food businesses, consumers and Council can all benefit from a star rating scheme.
+Logan food businesses, consumers and Council all benefit from the star rating scheme.
 Benefits can be seen in:

 - Recognition and rewards for food businesses that comply with food safety laws and employ good management practices within their businesses.

-- Higher performers will receive discounts on their annual licence fee, which will still apply.
+- Higher performers receive discounts on their annual licence fee.

 - The display of a score provides free marketing opportunities for a business, including a free listing on the Logan City Council website.

-- Consumers will have choice when selecting a place to eat and have confidence in that choice.
+- Consumers have choice when selecting a place to eat and have confidence in that choice.

 Overseas countries that have a food safety rating system have a reduced number of reported food poisoning cases.